 There are a number of things that you can do to ensure your child is as healthy as possible prior to their surgery.
-These include:-
+These include: -

-Eating more healthily - A healthy diet is important to a child's development, and even more important prior to surgery.
+- Eating more healthily A healthy diet is important to a child's development, and even more important prior to surgery.
 Preventing iron deficiency can reduce the risk of requiring a blood transfusion and improve recovery after surgery.
-Iron rich diets are the best way to achieve this, although sometimes iron supplements are necessary to top up iron levels.

-Getting control of asthma - Asthma is common in childhood and if poorly controlled can cause problems during the anaesthetic.
+Iron rich diets are the best way to achieve this, although sometimes iron supplements are necessary to top up iron levels. - Getting control of asthma Asthma is common in childhood and if poorly controlled can cause problems during the anaesthetic.
 An assessment of the level of control can be made using the Asthma Control Test (www.asthmacontroltest.com).
-If support or improvements are required please seek advice from your GP or practice asthma nurse.

-Creating a smoke-free home - Children who are exposed to environmental tobacco smoke are twice as likely to suffer airway or breathing problems during or after the operation.
-If you, or a family member, would like support stopping smoking visit the NHS website for advice and support. https://www.nhs.uk/live-well/quit-smoking/

-Keeping teeth healthy - Dental decay impacts on children's wellbeing, school attendance and can increase post-operative chest infections.
+If support or improvements are required please seek advice from your GP or practice asthma nurse. - Creating a smoke-free home Children who are exposed to environmental tobacco smoke are twice as likely to suffer airway or breathing problems during or after the operation.
+If you, or a family member, would like support stopping smoking visit the NHS website for advice and support. - Keeping teeth healthy Dental decay impacts on children's wellbeing, school attendance and can increase post-operative chest infections.
 It's important to have your child's teeth checked twice each year and brush their teeth twice each day with 14,500 ppm fluoride toothpaste.
-The dentist will be able to apply a fluoride varnish 2 - 3 times per year to reduce the risk of cavities developing.
-Should any problems or pain arise please contact your dentist.

-Getting the right vaccinations - It's important that children and adults have vaccinations at the right time for the best protection.
-If you or your child have missed a vaccine, contact your GP to catch up.

-Moving more - National guidelines for physical activity recommend 180 minutes per day for preschoolers and 60 minutes per day for school-age children. https://www.nhs.uk/healthier-families/

-Having a health check - If your child is over 14 years of age and has a learning disability, they can have a free annual health check at your GP surgery.
+The dentist will be able to apply a fluoride varnish 2 3 times per year to reduce the risk of cavities developing.
+Should any problems or pain arise please contact your dentist. - Getting the right vaccinations It's important that children and adults have vaccinations at the right time for the best protection.
+If you or your child have missed a vaccine, contact your GP to catch up. - Moving more National guidelines for physical activity recommend 180 minutes per day for pre-schoolers and 60 minutes per day for school-age children. - Having a health check If your child is over 14 years of age and has a learning disability they can have a free annual health check at your GP surgery.

-We have a learning disability team that will be able to support your child prior to their admission, if you would benefit from this please get in touch with our team. bwc.learningdisabilityliaison@nhs.net or 0121 333 6283

-What to bring in on admission
+Health and wellbeing if you have to wait

-- Patients may bring in nightwear and a change of clothes. - Comfortable, loose clothing for discharge. - A changing bag, to include anything you baby or child will need (nappies, bottles, beakers, toys etc.) - Toiletries, including any sanitary products your child may need - Please bring your child's regular medications. - If hoists are used, please bring slings. - Patients on non-invasive ventilation please bring along your equipment and or cough assist. - You may bring along feeds for gastrostomy fed children; the Trust offers feeds for patients and will provide the pump and equipment. - You may bring along laptops/games, phones and headphones etc. although please inform staff when you wish to charge any batteries to avoid fire hazards
+- Patients may bring in nightwear, but no onesies please. - Comfortable, loose clothing for discharge. - Toiletries. - Please bring your child's regular medications. - If hoists are used, please bring slings. - Patients on non-invasive ventilation please bring along your equipment and or cough assist. - You may bring along feeds for gastrostomy fed children; the Trust offers feeds for patients and will provide the pump and equipment. - Female patients are advised to bring sanitary protection into hospital. - You may bring along laptops/games etc. Please inform staff when you wish to charge any batteries to avoid fire hazards